176 Election Trivia Questions (Ranked from Easiest to Hardest)

 5. Double the last letter in the name of a strong cotton fabric to get what verb that means going through a district to solicit votes in person?

-Answer: Canvass
+Answer: Canvassing

 7. David Palmer successfully won a presidential election after Jack Bauer foiled an assassination attempt on him during his campaign, in what Fox drama series?